-An exciting new event coming to BU is specially designed for BU Graduate Students, part of a national competition called “3MT” or Three-Minute Thesis.
+An exciting event is back at BU, specially designed for BU Graduate Students, and part of a national competition called “3MT” or Three-Minute Thesis.

 In a nutshell, Graduate Students in a Thesis Program can share their research with a three-minute presentation, sharing the intent and aspirations behind their research in a compelling way that can be understood by any member of the public, outside your field.
 The focus will be on you.
-No props are allowed, and only one static power point page may be displayed.
+No props are allowed, and only one static slide may be displayed.

-While this is new to BU, other institutions have a long history of participating.
+While this was new last year to BU, other institutions have a long history of participating.
 A simple “3MT” web search is likely to provide you further background information from a variety of university sites.

 For more information, please contact one of the instructors listed on the Moodle course.